hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-customdns.md

 Based on the result - choose one of the following steps to follow:

-### 1. If 168.63.129.16 is not the first server in this list:
+### 1. If 168.63.129.16 is not in this list:

   Then are 2 options to fix this issue:

   1. Add this as the first custom DNS for the vNet using the steps described in [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#example-dns).
 [Note: These steps are applicable only if your custom DNS server runs on Linux.]

   1. Deploy a DNS server VM for the vNet.
-(TODO: Create and insert link to instructions for this.)
+This involves the following steps:
+    1. Create VM in the vNet which will be configured as DNS forwarder (It can be Linux or windows VM).
+    1. Configure DNS forwarding rule on this VM (forward all iDNS name resolution request to 168.63.129.16 and rest to your DNS server)
+    1. Add the IP Address of this VM as first DNS entry for Virtual Network DNS configuration.

 ### 2. If 168.63.129.16 is already in the list: